 - Pathos: “You’ll make the right decision because you have something that not many people do: you have the heart."

-- Logos: “Thousand of years of history has taught us that war never changes”
+- Logos: “Thousand of years of history has taught us that war never changes.”

 In every AP English exam, the literary prompt will contain examples of at least one of the three persuasive methods.
 After using the background info to help guide you, it should not be too difficult to figure out which tactic the speaker uses.
-Obviously, one should practice writing rhetorical analysis essays before taking the exam!
+One should practice writing rhetorical analysis essays before taking the exam!

 Rhetorical Essay Outline

 When finding a piece of evidence (quote) that matches up to the criteria of a literary device, then craft one paragraph specifically around that quote.
-Explain the persuasive strategy used and how the quote shows this.
+Explain the persuasive strategy used and how the quote shows it.
 Your explanation should generally answer one of these four questions:

-- How does this strategy work?
+- How does this strategy work;

 - How did the strategy make the audience feel, react or respond?

 Some other things that should be taken note of within the body paragraphs are shifts in tone and diction and the varying length of sentences.
 Though these are smaller and do not impact your understanding of the concept of rhetorical analysis as much, knowing them shows your instructor that you have a strong grasp of style.

 Overall Writing Tips

-- Vocabulary: Having a wide range of vocabulary is a sure-fire way to gain some style points from the instructor.
+Vocabulary: Having a wide range of vocabulary is a sure-fire way to gain some style points from the instructor.
 It shows that you are multidimensional and can write in a diverse number of ways.
 Have a quick glance at a thesaurus beforehand to keep that mental space occupied!

-- Respond To The Text: This can not be stressed enough.
+Respond To The Text: It can not be stressed enough.
 If you have ever heard your teacher say “guys, do not write a plot summary” then you already know where this is going.
 Avoid listing the literary devices and providing quotes along.
 Explain the IMPACT of each literary device and SHOW how the quote supports it specifically!

 Rhetorical Analysis Example